vitortvale/Portfolio/README.md

 # 🚀 Portfolio
-## Welcome to my personal portfolio!
+### Welcome to my personal portfolio!
 This project showcases my skills, projects, and achievements as a Computer Science undergraduate.
-Built using Next.js and styled with Tailwind CSS, it provides a fast, responsive, and visually appealing experience.
+Built using Next.js and styled with Tailwind CSS.
 Hope you enjoy!